Meet our farmers

 Photo courtesy of Mighty Peace Coffee

-Photo courtesy of Catalyst Trade
+Photo courtesy of Sustainable Harvest

 In the highlands of the Mataquescuintla in Guatemala, Doña Lilly and her family run Finca Santa Marta, an agro-ecological coffee farm.
 A childhood dream, her husband wanted to return to Guatemala to start a coffee farm, so Lilly and the family went all on.
 They not only run the farm, but they also export and import to the US themselves.
 Their kids, are also involved in the farm, growing their love for coffee, while many coffee farming kids are not taking on the family business.